codeonchip/wxDAQ/README.md

 ![wxDAQ Screen](./wxDAQ.png)

-Initially, I created wxDAQ.py just to become familiar with NI cDAQ.
-I later improved it to handle situations where users make mistakes or encounter hardware problems.
 The productivity of Python is impressive, even though it might not be the best choice for core programming tasks.

 Application Architecture: